Introduction to Pharmacotherapeutics and Prescribing for Advanced Nursing Practice

 - Non-prescription medications, including analgesic and anti-inflammatory medicine and complementary and alternate medicines

-This course is only available to students enrolled in the Master of Nursing (Nurse Practitioner), Master of Mental Health Nursing, Master of Mental Health (Nursing Practitioner) or Master of Midwifery Studies, or Master of Nursing Advanced Practice.
+Course only available to students in Master of Nursing (Nurse Practitioner), Master of Mental Health Nursing, Master of Mental Health (Nursing Practitioner), Master of Midwifery Studies, or Master of Nursing Advanced Practice.

 - Completed Bachelor of Nursing degree.